+Semesters 1 & 2

-Semester 1-2 Semester 1-2 1 Practice uses a range of strategies to explore different artmaking conventions and procedures to make artworks 1.
-Practice uses a range of strategies to explore different artmaking conventions and procedures to make artworks 2 Frames makes artworks that involve some understanding of the frames 2.
-Frames makes artworks that involve some understanding of the frames 3 Conceptual framework explores the function of and relationships between the artist - artwork - world - audience 3.
-Conceptual framework explores the function of and relationships between the artist - artwork - world - audience
+- 1. Practice uses a range of strategies to explore different artmaking conventions and procedures to make artworks. - 2.
+Frames makes artworks that involve some understanding of the frames. - 3.
+Conceptual framework explores the function of and relationships between the artist artwork world audience.

-2023 Year 7 Performance Studies - Dance
+2024 Year 7 Performance Studies - Dance